Feedback is much more than just an opinion about what you like and don’t like.

 These fees can almost always be avoided by using the techniques we’ve outlined above.
 In particular:

-Thank you so much for taking the time to read this guide.
 We sincerely appreciate your willingness to ensure our work together runs as smoothly as humanly possible!